I have a soft spot for girl names from initials. Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

-And for this exercise, we’re looking for those names that might be made from initials – but are sufficiently name-like that they might appear on a birth certificate or diploma as formal names, too.
+For this list, let’s consider those names that might be made from initials – but are sufficiently name-like that they might appear on a birth certificate or diploma as formal names, too.

 One great example?
-When Meghan married Harry, her BFF’s daughter served as a bridesmaid: Isabel Veronica “Ivy” Mulroney.
+When actress Meghan Markle married Prince Harry, her best friend’s daughter served as a bridesmaid: Isabel Veronica “Ivy” Mulroney.

 But that’s just the beginning!
 Let’s look for more great girl names from initials.

-I started out life as Amy Beth.
+Nine times out of ten, Abby is short for Abigail.
+But I started out life as Amy Beth.
 Not much nickname potential in seven letters, three syllables.
-But I became AB, and then Abby.
+Then I became AB, and eventually Amy Abigail, or Abby.
 Annabelle could lead to Abby, too, and so could lots of double names: Anna Beatrix, Alice Bellamy, Aria Bevan.

 I can imagine AR leading to Ari.
-Ava Rebecca, maybe?
+A Rebecca, maybe?
 Or Alice Regan or Anna Reese?

 But perhaps RE is even more obvious, especially with a long E sound in the middle.
 Rachel Eden, Remy Eleanor, and Rose Eglantine all come to mind.